corynthian/arx/language/framework/arx/doc/coin.md

 ## Struct `AggregatableCoin`

 Represents a coin with aggregator as its value.
 This allows to update the coin in every transaction avoiding read-modify-write conflicts.
-Only used for gas fees distribution by open libra (0x1).

 <pre><code><b>struct</b> <a href="coin.md#0x1_coin_AggregatableCoin">AggregatableCoin</a>&lt;CoinType&gt; <b>has</b> store